 Detailed information is a must when it comes to international shipping.
 Most ecommerce stores, especially dropshipping stores, have the built-in challenge of having longer delivery times than, say, Amazon.

 This is unavoidable.
 What is avoidable, though, is uncertainty for your customers.

-It’s vital to display information about all things shipping.
-Which countries you ship to, how long it will take, if customers will be able to track their orders, and so on.
+It’s vital to display information about all things shipping – be it on a shipping information page, or on each product.
+Information should include which countries you ship to, how long it will take, if customers will be able to track their orders, and so on.

 This will save you time in two ways – you don’t have to answer these questions over and over, plus you won’t have to handle refund requests from people who don’t understand where their package is.

 Here are a few examples of how Shopify-powered stores handle shipping information.

 It might seem like a hassle to study suppliers’ warehouse locations or research shipping options in places like Malaysia.

 But it’s important to remember that these are luxury problems.
 You can sell products from hundreds of different suppliers!
 You can ship stuff to Malaysia!

 Sure, international shipping can be tricky.
 There is lots to remember.

 But this extra work is the direct result of extra opportunity.
 Every challenge you overcome makes your potential customer base that much bigger.